Residency Program

 Dear Prospective Residents,

 The quality of life in the Ann Arbor area is another big draw for our residency program.
 The city and surrounding area are bursting with great restaurants, cultural/arts venues, and peaceful outdoor spaces.
-For all that the area has to offer, the cost of living is not too high!
+We are also just a short commute from Detroit, with all that it has to offer – from professional sports to great museums, and an international airport.
+For all that the area has to offer, the cost of living is quite affordable; residents can rent or buy depending on their preferences.

 We would love to tell you more about the program, answer any questions you might have, or just get to know you a little bit better.
 Feel free to reach out to us via the e-mail links below.